oracle-samples/oci-data-science-ai-samples/distributed_training/README.md

-# Distributed Training - Getting Started
+# Oracle Cloud Infrastructure Data Science Service - Distributed Training With Jobs

+## :book: Getting Started

+Oracle Cloud Infrastructure Data Science Service supports distributed training with Jobs for the frameworks: Dask, Horovod, TensorFlow Distributed and PyTorch Distributed.

 Here are the key pre-requisites that you would need to execute before you can proceed to run a distributed training on Oracle Cloud Infrastructure Data Science Service.